 Return Pressure: This is the programmed pressure that the HBLT will depressurize to at the end of a given cycle.
 This may be set to VACUUM or other negative pressures.
+For Custom tests, the return pressure can be set to NO RETURN.
+This allows the definition of a test with pressure goals that execute without returning to the return pressure.
+This gives more flexibility to test designers.
 See the parameter tables for the lowest pressure.